GoogleCloudPlatform/cloud-hackathons/hacks/sap-ai/README.md

 Your goal in this challenge is to set up a BigQuery dataset that will serve as the single source of truth for your AI agents.
 You will be responsible for:

 * Creating a new BigQuery dataset for your lab.
-* Loading essential SAP Material Master data.
-Consider the two scenarios provided: direct replication (if available) or loading from Cloud Storage.
+* Load essential SAP Material Master data from Cloud Storage into your BigQuery dataset.
-* Ingesting Salesforce Customer Case data into your BigQuery dataset.
+* Load Salesforce Customer Case data from Cloud Storage into your BigQuery dataset..
-* Integrating external public data by creating a BigQuery view over relevant public datasets, specifically focusing on FDA food enforcement data related to "ice cream."
+* Create a view over the FDA Food Enforcement Data to filter out only data related to `ice cream`

-You will primarily use the Google Cloud Shell for command-line interactions and the BigQuery Console for SQL operations and verification.

 > [!IMPORTANT]
 > Pay close attention to the data formats and schemas required for loading data into BigQuery.
 Ensure your commands correctly specify source formats, skip headers, and define column names and types.